Paavo Järvi

 Artistic Director and Founder: Estonian Festival Orchestra

-Artistic Advisor and Founder: Pärnu Music Festival and Järvi Academy
+Artistic Advisor and Founder: Pärnu Music Festival & Järvi Academy

 Artistic Advisor: Estonian National Symphony Orchestra